 The Head Margin setting only applies when connected to a mixer.
-When not connected to a mixer the head margin is automatically set to $0~{\rm dB}.$
+When the DME64N is connected to another DME64N unit, head margin is fixed at 18 dB.

 2 Unit No

 Shows how many devices the unit is from the beginning of the cascade chain.